 The objective of the PLA is to develop an assessment tool that considers existing watershed and receiving water conditions, as well as ongoing and future Superfund and MTCA cleanup efforts.
-The tool must be capable of assessing the pollutant contribution of a specific point or distributed source to the total pollutant water concentration, which will allow determination of each source's load contribution to the total load.
+The tool must be capable of assessing the pollutant contribution of a specific point or distributed non-point source to the total pollutant water concentration, which will allow determination of each source's load contribution to the total load.
 In general, the tool will be used to assess source load reductions needed to reach CWA water, sediment, and tissue quality criteria.
-For example, the tool could be used to assess potential recontamination of post-cleanup sediments from incoming loads from the entire drainage area, including all lateral loads to the LDW; improve the effectiveness of the sediment remedial action; and address CWA water, sediment, and tissue quality impairments in the Green/Duwamish River watershed, including the LDW.
-The assessment tool can also help identify load reductions from various sources in the watershed and the receiving waters; and can be used to estimate loadings during and after sediment cleanup.
+For example, the tool could be used to assess potential recontamination of post-cleanup sediments from incoming loads from the entire drainage area, including all lateral loads to the LDW; to evaluate and improve the effectiveness of the sediment remedial action; and address and predict CWA water, sediment, and tissue quality impairments in the Green/Duwamish River watershed, including the LDW.
+The assessment tool can also help identify required load reductions from various sources in the watershed and the receiving waters to address impariments; and can be used to estimate loadings during and after sediment cleanup.